Why does Gordon-Conwell deliver some of its curriculum abroad?

 An additional “course fee” will be added to the Visiting Student’s bill, which covers on-the-ground expenses such as food, accommodations, guest speakers and local transportation.
 (In some cases, airfare may be rolled in.)
 The course fee calculation reflects the total logistical cost of delivering the course.
 This figure is divided by the number of participants in the course.
 Course fees typically range between $1,500 – $5,000 per participant.

 The “course fee” also includes the cost of travel insurance (additional to the major medical coverage required of all participants).
 The insurance policy, negotiated by GCTS, will cover such additional items as medical evacuation and expatriation.
 The cost of travel insurance is approximately $50.00-$70 per participant.

 The “course fee” for a global education class is posted on the Visiting Student’s account during fall semester of the academic year when the course is taken.
 (For example, the class would be posted during fall semester for courses delivered in J-term or one of the Summer Sessions of the academic year in question.)
 As with other fees, payment is due in full at the start of the semester.

 In those rare cases where a participant is accepted into an international course after full payment is due, acceptance is conditional on immediate payment of the fee in full.
 Late acceptances may be subject to a higher “course fee” since earlier negotiated group rates may not extend to late acceptances.

 Is there a published refund policy?

-Due to financial commitments made well in advance for airline tickets, accommodations and other deposits, it is not possible to guarantee the amount faculty leaders may be able to recover from vendors if a participant drops the course following September 15.
+Due to financial commitments made well in advance for airline tickets, accommodations and/or other deposits, it is not possible to guarantee the amount faculty leaders may be able to recover from vendors if a participant drops the course or is unable to participate in the study tour.
 In some cases this might not be finally negotiated until the faculty member is on the ground in-country.